 More independent blogs include the likes of EARMILK, NestHQ, The Music Ninja, Caveman Sound and Indie Shuffle are generally more open to upcoming artists, as long as the music is good, and this tier is our recommended starting point for artists looking to secure blog coverage.

-Support of any of these publications generates a definite credibility, as well as a degree of exposure, depending on the traffic volume that the site receives.
+Support from any of these publications generates a definite credibility, as well as a degree of exposure, depending on the traffic volume that the site receives.
 A blog’s social reach is also part of their influence and beyond securing coverage on the actual site, any social support (Facebook or Twitter posts) can help drive traffic.